qdrant/demo-code-search/README.md

 # Code search with Qdrant

+Developers need a code search tool that helps them find the right piece of code.
+In this README, we describe how you can set up a tool that provides code results, in context.

 ## Online version

 If you want to start with having a look at a running application, it is available here: